Petrified Forest National Park, Arizona.. Read about the history of the park & where to stay there & get good travel deals

 You are much more likely to see animals in the park if you come as early as you can and stay as late as you’re allowed to.

 A 2005 survey found 447 species of plants.
-Protected from development, the park has some of the best brassland in Arizona.
+Protected from development, the park has some of the best grassland in Arizona.
 The volcanic soil in the Bidahochi Formation support shrubs, small trees, grassses and herbs.

 Historic Places